Vacation savings from Orlando Informer!Save with Orlando Informer!X

 ATMs

-You’ll find an ATM at the Jurassic Outfitters shop, next to River Adventure.
+You’ll find an ATM at the Jurassic Outfitters shop next to River Adventure.

-Do you have a question about the information on this page, would like to provide feedback, or did you spot an inaccuracy?
+Do you have a question about the information on this page or would you like to provide feedback?
 Please let us know by posting in our Orlando Informer Community on Facebook.